LorenzKofler/Taful/README.md

 # Taful
 Taful: a fucked up library

-Made by Xam und Znerol
+Made by Xam and Znerol

+## Usage:
+See taful.h